-The actions or non-actions of the Committee shall in no

-agency, nor shall it be considered a board or other subdivision of the Employer.
+The actions or non-actions of the Committee shall in no way be subject to collateral attack or subject to the grievancearbitration process.
+The panel shall not be considered a State agency, nor shall it be considered a board or other subdivision of the Employer.
 All actions shall be taken at the discretion of the Committee, and no requests shall be conducted as contested cases.
 The parties agree to continue to share in the administration of the bank.